Together we have it all

 Our greatest desire is to see our loved ones break free of oppressive cycles of poverty and walk out the purpose for which they were created.

-10 years ago in Rwanda, Sew Love officially began - Fabrice & Louise were our first scholarship recipients.
-Today, Fabrice has just completed his Diploma in Transport & Logistics Management, and Louise is finishing her 1st year in Hotel & Restaurant Management.
+10 years ago in Rwanda, Sew Love officially began - Louise (right) is finishing her 2nd year in Hotel & Restaurant Management.
 Beatrice (left) is completing her degree in IT and currently managing the property at Victory Family Home of Champions.
 Photo: Nov 2019

 WHAT WE DO

 Check out our posts from our Facebook Page to catch up on what is new and to share in the many of the wonderful times and experiences we had while in Africa with our family.